Preparing for Success Progression into Undergraduate Southern Cross Courses

 The Studying Science elective prepares students with the foundations to undertake courses in the fields of education, health, science and engineering.

-The Issues and Enquiry in Arts and Business elective prepares students with the foundations to study arts, tourism or business-based courses.
+The Issues and Enquiry in Arts and Business elective prepares students with the foundations to study arts or business-based courses.

 Gaining entry to your next Southern Cross University course